ewenexpuesto/INPS-PROD/README.md

 # INPS Project — Run & Visualization Guide

-Build and generate DF3 volumes
+Always from the root of the project.

-## Build the project (uses the Makefile)
+## Build the project

 ```bash
 make